TheDavSmasher/startup/notes.md

 HTML is extremely barebones but will serve as the skeleton of the webpage once it's done.

 You can have a head with some metadata, and inside the body a header, main, and footer sections.

+CSS Flex:

+- flex: 0 height; will lock is width and not be a part of flex changes.
+- flex: n; will give the element the nth portion of the parent's flex display size.
+- display: flex; will allow you to edit the position and size of everything inside the element, relative to the parent.
+It does not propagate, and each element needs to mark this for its children to have flex within it.
+- align-items is vertical, justify-content is horizontal.
+- flex-direction: row/column; will determine which direction its children will align.